 As the interest grows in assessing how the climate may change under increasing anthropogenic forcing, the field of climate modelling is steadily growing and improving.
-These models are mainly tested by making hindcasts of the present day and preindustrial climate.
+These models are mainly tested by making hindcasts of the presentday and pre-industrial climate.
 Anthropogenic forcing may lead to future climate states that are beyond the range for which models can be validated with observations.
 Reconstructing the palaeoclimate may help to increase the confidence in predictions by simulating episodes in Earth's history with climatic conditions that were drastically different to that of today.
-While the number of measurements is generally much more limited than for the present day, a considerable amount of proxies is available to constrain the conditions of several such periods (e.g. the Paleocene-Eocene thermal maximum, Mid-Eocene climatic optimum, Eocene-Oligocene transition, Oligocene-Miocene Boundary and Eemian).
-The equable climate problem (Huber and Caballero, 2011) is one nice example showing that models may still be lacking some essential dynamics to explain how the meridional atmospheric (or sea surface; Bijl et al., 2009) temperature gradient can become so small in a greenhouse climate.
-It is therefore essential to try and simulate the past climate with a similar amount of detail as is done for the present to really expand our understanding of the climate system when it is forced far beyond its present state.
+While the number of measurements is generally much more limited than for the present day, a considerable amount of proxies is available to constrain the conditions of several such periods, like the Paleocene-Eocene thermal maximum, Eocene-Oligocene transition and Eemian.
+The equable climate problem (Huber and Caballero, 2011) is one

+&lt;sup>1IMAU, Utrecht University, Princetonplein 5, 3584CC Utrecht, the Netherlands good example showing that models still lack some essential dynamics to explain how the meridional atmospheric (or sea surface; Bijl et al., 2009) temperature gradient can become so flat in a greenhouse climate.
+It is therefore essential to try and simulate the past climate with a similar amount of detail as is done for the present to better understand the climate system when it is forced far beyond its present state.